fedora-python/portingguide/source/exceptions.rst

 This presents confusion to learners of the language, and prevents some performance optimizations.

-Python 3 consolidates the exception model.
+Python 3 removes the deprecated practices.
-Exceptions are now instances of dedicated classes.
+It also further consolidates the exception model.
-They contain all information about the error: the type, value and traceback.
+Exceptions are now instances of dedicated classes, and contain all information about the error: the type, value and traceback.

 This chapter mentions all exception-related changes needed to start supporting Python 3.